filecoin-project/lotus-docs/content/en/lotus/configure/gateway.md

-   --api-max-lookback value         maximum duration allowable for tipset lookbacks (default: 24h0m0s) --api-max-req-size value         maximum API request size accepted by the JSON RPC server (default: 0) --api-wait-lookback-limit value  maximum number of blocks to search back through for message inclusion (default: 20) --conn-per-minute value          The number of incomming connections to accept from a single IP per minute.
+   --api-max-lookback value         maximum duration allowable for tipset lookbacks (default: 24h0m0s) --api-max-req-size value         maximum API request size accepted by the JSON RPC server (default: 0) --api-wait-lookback-limit value  maximum number of blocks to search back through for message inclusion (default: 20) --conn-per-minute value          The number of incoming connections to accept from a single IP per minute.
 Use 0 to disable (default: 0)
    --listen value                   host address and port the api server will listen on (default: "0.0.0.0:2346") --per-conn-rate-limit value      rate-limit API calls per each connection.
 Use 0 to disable (default: 0) --rate-limit value               rate-limit API calls.
 Use 0 to disable (default: 0)